karadogankaan/nanosecond_cpu_usage_plotter/README.md

 First of all, if there is no Git: we install it by typing sudo apt-get install git.
 Then we can clone our project and run it with the make command.
 - You can clone it with git clone &lt;repository_url&gt;.
 You must know the url of the file to be cloned.
 - Go to the directory of the makefile and the file where the program is created.
-- Terminale : You can build this program by typing 'make -f Makefile.mak'.
+- Terminale : You can build this program by typing `make -f Makefile.mak` .

 # Installation
 To install the program on the system:
-We go to the file path where our file is with the 'cd' command.
+We go to the file path where our file is with the `cd` command.
-Then we install our program on the system by typing 'sudo make -f Makefile.mak install' in the terminal.
+Then we install our program on the system by typing `sudo make -f Makefile.mak install` in the terminal.

 # Run
 To run our program, you need to do:
-'./ncup.sh process_name duration'
+`./ncup.sh process_name duration`
 from the terminal.
 You need to type the full name of the application you want to measure in place of process_name.(eg firefox) In the Duration part, you need to specify how many seconds you want to measure the program.
-(For example 10) If you call our program with --help, you will get the usage instructions for the script as output.
+(For example 10) If you call our program with `--help` , you will get the usage instructions for the script as output.
 Another way to run the program after installing it:
-'gcc -o ncup ncup.c'
+`gcc -o ncup ncup.c`
-'./ncup Firefox'
+`./ncup Firefox`

 # Contrib
 Contributions are welcome.